Find the Best Roof Inspectors for Your Business

 The exterior portion of a roof analysis is the most comprehensive.
 A qualified inspector will safely examine every component, typically focusing on the following areas:

 - Shingles or Roofing Material: The inspector will look for curling, cracking, blistering, or missing shingles.
-A key indicator of an aging asphalt shingle roof is significant granule loss, which can be seen in gutters or as bald spots on the shingles themselves5 6.
+A key indicator of an aging asphalt shingle roof is significant granule loss, which can be seen in gutters or as bald spots on the shingles themselves.
 For metal roofs, they will check for rust, loose fasteners, and sealant integrity at the seams.

 - Gutters and Downspouts: The inspector will note if gutters are clogged with debris or granules, which can cause water to back up under the roof edge.
-They also check for proper alignment, secure attachment, and ensure downspouts direct water well away from the home's foundation5.
+They also check for proper alignment, secure attachment, and ensure downspouts direct water well away from the home's foundation.

 - Roof Structure: The overall plane of the roof is examined for signs of sagging or unevenness, which could indicate structural issues with the decking or supports.
-The inspector will also look for any exposed or rusted nail heads6.
+The inspector will also look for any exposed or rusted nail heads2.

 The Interior Inspection: Looking for Signs from the Inside